Mainly info re off-season travel in Europe using apartments and travelling by car.

 Motorway tolls apply in France and Italy and some you pay only as you exit and credit cards are OK, a 10 day display Vignette purchased at garages as you cross the border or on the motorway is required in Austria & Czech, Swiss has a different duration, autobahns are free in Germany but the slow lane is usually about 100km/hr !
 Czech require headlights on for daytime driving.

-BEWARE : At 2011 some French toll-booths will only accept credit cards with a chip so you may need cash and I heard that some European toll-roads may be fitted with speed surveillance so exceeding a limit will incur an automatic fine to be paid before you exit.
+BEWARE : At 2015 French toll-booths will only accept credit, not debit, cards with a chip so you may need cash and I heard that some European toll-roads may be fitted with speed surveillance so exceeding a limit will incur an automatic fine to be paid before you exit.

 It would be nice to hear of any incidents.
 You may need to carry a breathalyser in France, check...